PedroBern/react-native-collapsible-tab-view/README.md

 # Expo app

-> If you are looking for the integration with [react-native-tab-view](https://github.com/satya164/react-native-tab-view) and/or [react-navigation](https://github.com/react-navigation/react-navigation), you need to use the [v2](https://github.com/PedroBern/react-native-collapsible-tab-view/tree/v2), we are currenlty on v3.
+> If you are looking for the integration with [react-native-tab-view](https://github.com/satya164/react-native-tab-view) and/or [react-navigation](https://github.com/react-navigation/react-navigation), you need to use the [v2](https://github.com/PedroBern/react-native-collapsible-tab-view/tree/v2).

 Collapsible Tab View for React Native, with [Reanimated](https://github.com/software-mansion/react-native-reanimated).